Oral and Poster abstract submissions must be received by 6/17/19 (4:30 pm Central Time).

 - LCD Data Projector

 - Projection Screen

 Your original abstract will be made available to attendees online prior to and during the meeting.

 REGISTRATION AND HOUSING

-All presenters must pre-register for the meeting no later than October 14, 2018 to receive the early registration fee, and appropriate meeting credential and access materials can be prepared for you in advance.
+All presenters must pre-register for the meeting no later than November 11, 2019.
 Registration and housing information can be found at http://sma.org/burn.